 Working individually, make a list of all significant endings you have experienced in your life.
-These might include some of the following:
+These might include the end of some of the following:

-- end of school holidays
+- school holidays

-- end of summer
+- summer

-- end of childhood
+- childhood

-- end of college or university
+- college or university

-- end of friendship
+- friendship

-- end of working life
+- working life

-- end of single life
+- single life

-- end of childbearing years
+- childbearing years

-- end of an intimate relationship.
+- an intimate relationship.